 A balanced diet is a cornerstone of health.
-Women, like men, should enjoy a variety of healthful foods from all of the foods groups, including whole grains, fruits, vegetables, healthy fats, low-fat or fat-free dairy and lean protein.
+Women, like men, should enjoy a variety of healthful foods from all of the food groups, including whole grains, fruits, vegetables, healthy fats, low-fat or fat-free dairy, and lean protein.
 But women also have special nutrient needs, and, during each stage of a woman’s life, these needs change.

 Nutrient-rich foods provide energy for women’s busy lives and help to reduce the risk of disease.
 A healthy eating plan regularly includes:

 - At least three-ounce equivalents of whole grains such as whole-grain bread, whole-wheat cereal flakes, whole-wheat pasta, brown rice, or oats.